 A total of 1,368 Tachikawa Ki-54s were built between 1940 and 1945.
 They were used as crew-training planes and for light transport.
 Known as "Hickory" in the Allied code, this small two-engine plane was produced in several versions, including an anti-submarine patrol model.
 The Ki-45 was completed in prototype in the summer of 1940 and went into production the next year as an advanced army trainer.
 The Ki-54b was used to train all kinds of crew members, including pilots, bombers, gunners, navigators, and radio operators.
-The final model was the Ki-54c, which was assigned to light transport and communications duties.
+Another variant was the Ki-54c, which was assigned to light transport and communications duties.
+Prototypes of all-wood versions and a fuel tanker version (Ki-110, Ki-114, Ki-111) were not completed before the war's end.

 Tachikawa Ki.54 Type 1